skeeto/skeeto.github.com/_posts/2013-01-26-JavaScript-Distributed-Computing-Revisited.markdown

 The interface is a bit unfriendly to [live development][skewer], but it's manageable.
 It's invoked by passing the URL of a script to the constructor.
-This script is the code that runs in the dedicated thead.
+This script is the code that runs in the dedicated thread.

 {% highlight javascript %}
 var worker = new Worker('script/worker.js');